 Sign up for the organics program with the Eventbrite link below, then stop by the Planning Division to pick up your Organics Recycling Starter Kit!

 Welcome to the organics page!
-Looking for an opportunity to expand what you recycle while also reducing what goes into your garbage can?
-The City of Ramsey is offering an organics drop-off program for free to those that would like to participate!
+Are you looking for an opportunity to expand what you recycle while reducing what goes into your garbage can?
+The City of Ramsey offers a free organics drop-off program to those who want to participate!
 Organics make up about 1/3 of Minnesota’s garbage.
-Capturing organics for recycling will help Ramsey achieve the recycling goals set by the Anoka County Board of Commissioners and the State’s goal of recycling 75% of our waste by 2030.
+Capturing organics for recycling will help Ramsey achieve the goals set by the Anoka County Board of Commissioners and the State’s goal of recycling 75 percent of our waste by 2030.

 How to Start

 To start recycling organics today, sign up online or swing by the Planning Division at the Ramsey Municipal Center.
 Organics recycling kits are available for pick-up from the Planning Division during regular business hours, 8:00 a.m.-4:30 p.m., Monday through Friday.
 Included in your kit are One 5-gallon pail with lid, one roll of 13-gallon compostable bags, one roll of 2.5-gallon compostable bags, a BioBag 3-gallon bin, and an informational sheet detailing what is compostable.

 Collect organics from your kitchen and place them in the small bin (lined with one of the smaller compostable bags).
 Place the full compostable bags in the large pail (lined with one of the larger compostable bags) for more accessible transport to the drop-off location, which is located at the City's Public Works Campus, 14100 Jasper Street NW.
 All food waste, soiled papers (napkins, pizza boxes), and other BPI-certified compostable materials can be placed in the organics drop-off container!
 Please place all food in BPI compostable bags.
 Cardboard can be placed directly into the organics container.

 Why Organics Recycling?